Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Some Assembly Syntax examples:

 ```
-#The following two commandss are translated to the same machine code instructions.
+;The following two commandss are translated to the same machine code instructions.

-STORE R4, [R0], ROL 31 #This copies the value in R4 into memory at the address specified by R0 (rotated to the left by 31 bits).
+STORE R4, [R0], ROL 31 ;This copies the value in R4 into memory at the address specified by R0 (rotated to the left by 31 bits).
-STORE R4, [R0], ROR 1 #This copies the value in R4 into memory at the address specified by R0 (rotated to the right by 1 bits).
+STORE R4, [R0], ASR 7 ;This copies the value in R4 into memory at the address specified by R0 (shited arithmetically to the right by 7).

-#The following two commands are the same as the ones above, but they will also write the altered address back to R0:
+;The following two commands are the same as the ones above, but they will also write the altered address back to R0:

 STOREW R4, [R0], ROL 31
-STOREW R4, [R0], ROR 1
+STOREW R4, [R0], ASR 1

-STORE R4, [R0-17] #This copies the value in R4 into memory at the address specified by R0-17.
+STORE R4, [R0-17] ;This copies the value in R4 into memory at the address specified by R0-17.
 ```

 **Important Notes**: